benIT/sculpin-blog-skeleton/source/_posts/2017-07-07-cool-open-source-software.md

 tags:

 ---
-I spent many years to find a full and cool stack of open source software for home.
+I spent many years to find a full and cool stack of open source softwares for home.
 Here is my personal open source software list, that I really enjoy.

 ##OS